project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 To find the states of constant energy, we'll follow what we did in [Tutorial 2](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb#2.1-Static-perturbation).
 Specifically, we will calculate the eigenvalues of the Hamiltonian (i.e the energies) and see how they depend on the TSS transition energy $\Delta E$.

 What do we expect to find?
-Recall that in Tutorial 2 (see Fig 3) we discovered an [avoided crossing](https://en.wikipedia.org/wiki/Avoided_crossing) (aka anti-crossing) when the transition energy of the TSS was zero  - this was due to the coupling between the states splitting the energy levels apart.
+Let's recall Tutorial 2 - the states of the TSS were directly coupled, mimicking the effect of a classical field.
+In Fig 3 of that tutorial we discovered an [avoided crossing](https://en.wikipedia.org/wiki/Avoided_crossing) (aka anti-crossing) when the transition energy of the TSS was zero  - this was due to the coupling between the states splitting the energy levels apart.

-Let's see what we find in this more complicated spin-boson system - we'll start with no interaction $U=0$ to familiarsie ourselves with the landscape before exploring the full delights of the spin bosons system.
+In the more complicated spin-boson system of this tutorial, the states of the TSS can only couple indirectly through the boson field.
+Let's see whether we find any similarities - we'll start with no interaction $U=0$ to familiarsie ourselves with the landscape before exploring the full delights of the spin boson system.

 Since we will be creating many Hamiltonians with differing parameters, it's helpful to create a function to pre-compute the constant pieces.
 Specifically, the following function `make_operators` will compute the following: